-After an “unusual series of problems,” Tauriga Sciences (OTC: TAUG) was able to “reinvent themselves” with the help of newly-appointed CEO Dr. Stella Sung.
+After an “unusual series of problems,” Tauriga Sciences TAUG was able to “reinvent themselves” with the help of newly-appointed CEO Dr. Stella Sung.

 When an exclusive license agreement went wrong, Immunovative Inc. (Tauriga’s predecessor company) had a very uncertain future.

 Immunovative filed a lawsuit against Immunovative Therapies Ltd. regarding the termination of their exclusive license agreement, but after settling outside of court, Immunovative only received a nine percent equity stake in the Israeli firm.